AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/move-and-resize-report-elements.md

 ![](../../../../../images/eurd-win-resize-report-band.png)

-You can also press SHIFT+ARROW or CTRL+SHIFT+ARROW to resize a selected element with the keyboard.
+You can also press SHIFT+ARROW or CTRL+SHIFT+ARROW to resize a selected element.

-See [Arrange Report Controls](arrange-report-controls) to learn about tools that help you align report controls to each other and layout edges.
+See [Arrange Report Controls](arrange-report-controls) for information about tools that help you align report controls to each other and layout edges.